gardener/dashboard/docs/operations/customization.md

 ## Logos and Icons

 It is also possible to exchange the Dashboard logo and icons.
+You can either replace the complete asset bundle or configure dedicated overrides for the logo and favicons.

+### Replace the complete assets folder (legacy)

 You can replace the [assets](../../frontend/public/static/assets) folder when using the [helm chart](../../charts/gardener-dashboard) in the `frontendConfig.assets` map.

 Attention: You need to set values for all files as mapping the volume will overwrite all files.
 It is not possible to exchange single files.